docs

 It is advised to cache our Auth-JWKS for up to 10 minutes.

 Given that access tokens may be revoked, periodic validation via the validation endpoint is still necessary.
-Our suggested strategy is to implement JWKS verification for each request on your end, and perform a validation request to the Auth API at least once every 5 minutes per access token.
+Our suggested strategy is to implement JWKS verification for each request on your end, and perform a validation request to the Authentication API at least once every 5 minutes per access token.

 Make sure to call the validation endpoint at least once every 5 minutes per access token.